Article

 Unfortunately, this isn't always enough to detect a counterfeit document.
 Photo editing tools allow criminals to manipulate photos and graphics quickly, making it challenging to catch cases of false documentation solely through visual inspection.
 So if you're relying solely on visual inspection, it'll be challenging to catch.

-Fortunately, tools are available to assist you.
+AI-powered fraud detection tools can help identify inconsistencies in documents, streamlining the verification process.
+These tools can detect financial fraud through false bank statements, requiring forensic examination to validate document authenticity.
 Inscribe is an AI-powered fraud detection and automation platform that identifies inconsistencies in data, fonts, and format, as well as alterations like text boxes placed over documents.

 AI-powered fraud detection is more than a second pair of eyes—it's automated night vision goggles verifying the authenticity of documents